 If you don’t fancy walking, you could take a boat tour round to Wineglass Bay, although to really see the beautiful wineglass shape of the bay, it is best seen from above.

 Coles Bay to The Bay of Fires – Day 5 – 2 hours 10 / 139km

 Continue your drive around Tasmania by heading north.
 There are some lovely beaches and coastal spots to stop off on during this drive.
-First stop is Bicheno, where you can grab a snack or stock up on fuel.
+The first stop is Bicheno, where you can grab a snack or stock up on fuel.
 If you fancy a surf this is a good place to do it, with lessons and board hire available.
 Continuing on, make sure you stop at Denison Beach for a swim (if it’s warm enough) or a walk along the long sandy beach.
-Seymour beach, further along is another beautiful beach.
+Seymour beach, further along, is another beautiful beach.